 In a few short months we will be approaching the end of this window, so now is the time to get started on that backyard improvement that you desire.

 “How do I begin the planning process for a swimming pool?”

 Like any large investment, it is critical that you take your time in making decisions.
 Following are some tips to help get you started on the proper path when purchasing a swimming pool:

-- Look at as many pools as you can — It is a good idea to visit your friends’ swimming pools and get their opinion on things that they would do different, but the best way to do this is on the internet.
-Houzz and Pinterest are both excellent sources for pool ideas.
+- Look at as many pools as you can—It is a good idea to visit your friends’ swimming pools and get their opinion on things that they would do different, but the best way to do this is on the internet.
+Google Images, Pinterest, & Houzz are both excellent sources for pool ideas.
 As you see things that you like, make a list of them.

 - Get a copy of your plot plan (also called survey plan) – This is a legal drawing of your property and is usually with your mortgage papers.
 It typically shows where the house is located on your property which will help determine how much backyard space that you have available.
 Often times, easements and building setbacks will limit the backyard space that is available.

 - Make some rough sketches of your ideas—This is optional, but many people find it helpful to make some of their own drawings before hiring a designer.
 It is best to sketch a scaled drawing, which makes the features relative size to each other.
 A scale ruler and graph paper can be purchased at most office supply or art stores.
 You can take the space that is shown on the plot plan and transfer it to your graph paper using either ¼” or 1/8” scale.
 On the drawing, include the fence, the back of the house, existing patios, trees, and anything that you want to keep.
 After you have some ideas of what you want and where you want it, it is time to call on pool construction companies to continue the planning process.